-Lasting Powers of Attorney can be invaluable when it comes to dealing with a family member or loved one who has lost physical or mental capacity to manage their personal and financial affairs, even temporarily.
+Lasting Powers of Attorney are invaluable when it comes to dealing with a family member or loved one who has lost physical or mental capacity to manage their personal and financial affairs, even temporarily.

-To make a Lasting Power of Attorney you will need to be over 18 and have the mental capacity (the ability to make your own decisions) to do so at the time of making the LPA.
+To make a Lasting Power of Attorney you will need to be over 18 and have mental capacity (the ability to make your own decisions) at the time of making the LPA.

-Where there are mental capacity issues, such as early diagnosis of Dementia or Alzheimers, then time becomes of the essence for putting LPAs in place.
+Where there are mental capacity issues, such as early diagnosis of Dementia or Alzheimers, then time is of the essence as the LPA(s) must be made before you became too unwell and lose all capacity.
 We understand that taking the decision to make an LPA in such circumstances is difficult.
-Our team will support you through the process as sensitively as we can.
+We will support you through the process as sensitively as we can.

 Lasting Powers of Attorney can be relevant to everyone.
 Once you have made your LPA and it has been registered with the Office of the Public Guardian, you have peace of mind knowing that if you were to lose capacity in the future then the attorney(s) that you have appointed will be able to look after you and your affairs in the manner that you would wish.

 There are two types of LPA (Lasting Powers of Attorney):